Azure/AKS/annoucements/service_outage_2017-11-09.md

 We have a general service outage in West US 2 that we are investigating.

-During the time we investigate, cluster creations in West US 2 will not be possible.
+During the time we investigate, cluster creations in West US 2 will not be possible and existing customers might not work.

-Please create clusters in the UK West region.
+We will update this thread when we fix the issue.

-We will update this thread as we fix the issue.
+We apologize for the inconvenience.